happy-dude/dotfiles/README.md

 checking out the changes from the commit entry in the `.gitmodules` file.

-To further update the submodules beyond what the top-level repository/ branch has, go into the repository and issue a git pull to get the changes you want or checkout the branches you need, which also modifies the `.gitmodules` file.
+To further update the submodules beyond what the top-level repository/ branch has, go into the repository and issue a `pull` to get the changes you want or checkout the branches you need, which also modifies the `.gitmodules` file.
 If you wish to incorporate those changes into the top-level branch, go back into the top level directory and `commit`.